 For example, if you plan to study in Canada and have already received an offer letter, you will be asked to pay the tuition in order to apply for a visa for which bank is the most common way.
 The bank requires a NOC to make a payment in foreign countries on your behalf.

-Who can apply for NOC?
+Who can apply for No Objection Letter (NOC)?

 Anybody who wishes to study in foreign countries can apply for NOC.
 However, a student should have a valid offer from the school they intend to study.